c19354837/react-native-system-setting/README.md

     console.log(volume);
 });

-//remove listener when you don't need no more SystemSetting.removeVolumeListener(volumeListener)
+//remove listener when you need no more SystemSetting.removeVolumeListener(volumeListener)
 ```